Wurkhouse's Favourite Christmas Ads

 It’s the most wonderful time of the year … and don’t we all love when those tear jerking, nostalgia filled festive ads start to appear on our TV.
-The Wurkhouse team have compiled some of their Christmas favourites, both classics and new; we challenge you not to cry!
+The Wurkhouse team have compiled some of their Christmas favourites of all time, classics and new; we challenge you not to cry!

-Kevin the carrot is back and this time, he’s on the hunt for love!
+Kevin the carrot arrived back on our screens in 2017 and this time, he was on the hunt for love!
 Our favourite, cute talking veggie takes a trip to find Santa, and on his quest, discovers Katie, who he instantly falls for.
 Of course, it’s not all smooth sailing, as Kevin dodges utensils and Turkey and subsequently saves Katie from an incoming pea invasion.
 Ah Kevin, our Casanova carrot.

 Marks & Spencer

-Escape into a festive bubble with A-lister bear, Paddington as he unintentionally saves Christmas!
+We escaped into a festive bubble with A-lister bear, Paddington in 2017 as he unintentionally saves Christmas!
 Confusing a bearded, red coated burglar for Santa, our cuddly favourite helps return the stolen goods to their rightful owners.
 Paddington successfully transforms the thief and epitomises the true meaning of Christmas, (with a touch of heart-warming humour and emotion added in for good measure.)

 Buster the boxer stormed onto our screens in 2016 and won a place in our hearts instantly.
 Whilst some missed the annual sob-worthy ads, we applauded the department store for taking a more lighthearted approach.
 It's a dog jumping on a trampoline!
 What's not to love?